dvanderweele/Cutesy_MVC/cutesy_mvc/docs/db.md

 In the end, the compromise is a fully functional yet admittedly not so user-friendly format for defining where conditions.
 What this means really is that it takes more work than it otherwise might with other query builders to construct simpler where condition clauses, but once you learn enough to specify more complex where condition clauses you might find it less intimidating than alternative approaches (and I might be projecting a bit with the last part).
 The conditions list that you make can be nested arbitrarily deep as a recursive algorithm is used to parse the conditions into the logically appropriate string for the query.

-After you pass the conditions into the `Where` constructor, there are two methods available to you on the resulting object:
+After you pass the conditions into the `Where` constructor, there are four methods available to you on the resulting object:
 - getConditionString
 - getParams
+- prependCondition
+- setCondition

 Typically you won't need to call these methods yourself.
 They will usually be called internally by the Table object after you pass the Where object into the Table object's `conditions` method.

-A quick note, since so many times you really only need one query constraint/condition, I had mercy and made a simple method called `condition` (note the method name's singularity) where you can easily specify a single condition for the query via three parameters without fussing with instantiating a `Where` object yourself.
+A quick note, since so many times you really only need one query constraint/condition, I had mercy and made a simple method onthe `Table` class called `condition` (note the method name's singularity) where you can easily specify a single condition for the query via three parameters without fussing with instantiating a `Where` object yourself.
 The first parameter is the column name, the second is the operator, and the third is the value (e.g. 'id', '<', 5).

 Let's move on to some examples for `Where` objects.